gwu-montreal/know-your-rights/copy-src/en/01-text.md

 If your case is successful, the Labour Tribunal may order the employer to:

-1.  reinstate you if you've been fired
+- reinstate you if you've been fired
-2.  compensate you for lost wages
+- compensate you for lost wages
-3.  take reasonable action to put a stop to the harassment
+- take reasonable action to put a stop to the harassment
-4.  pay punitive and moral damages
+- pay punitive and moral damages

 ### Bill 176

-New additions to Quebec's labor code regarding harassment.
+New additions to Québec's labour code regarding harassment.

 “[Employers] must...adopt and make available to their employees a psychological harassment prevention and complaint processing policy that includes, in